lazarevkristijan/lazarevkristijan/README.md

-KRISTIJAN, a 20 year old, overfilled with enthusiasm & craving for success. <br />
+KRISTIJAN, a 20 year old, overfilled with enthusiasm & craving for success.
-I accept every challenge as an opportunity for personal, professional growth & development. <br/>
-Love taking risks, improving my mind, my body & health, making life purposely uncomfortable to get the best out of it!

-If you have similar qualities I would love to get in contact, so go ahead, write me a message :)
+I‘ve had a deep attraction towards the world of computers since the age of 7, today it‘s the only thing I‘ve devoted 20,000+ hours of my life to, unless sleeping counts.